m-kru/Reconfigurable-Computing-Project-Layout/README.md

 2. Put `.core` files as close to the related HDL files as possible.
 The recommended way is to make separate directory for each distinct core and put there all HDL files and `.core` file.
 HDL filse might be further grouped into subdirectories.
-However, such approach is not always handly or even possible.
+However, such approach is not always handy or even possible.
 Sometimes project depends on an external library, that do not have `.core` files at all.
 In such case make separate directory solely for `.core` files.